 - As more and more discoveries of extracting essentials oil continued throughout the centuries, innovations led to the methods that are more common today.
 “Cold pressing, soaking botanicals in alcohol, and rudimentary steam distillation” are the familiar processes we now see.

-Found on wikiHow, “How to Choose the Best Process for Oil Extraction (Plant Sources)” is a simple, educational review with visual information for oil extraction.
-Note the 8th step regarding oil making processes.
+Found on wikiHow, Note the 8th step regarding oil making processes.
 Seed oil extraction may require temperature control by means of cooling, but there are different methods for extracting oil that is either heated versus cold.

 When temperatures need to be controlled in your oil extraction process is where the use of industrial chillers is added into the processing mix.
 The type of chiller you need depends on different factors with one being what temperature you need to achieve and the strength of your system.
 This is where the team at J.C.
 Younger can be added into the mix.

 We have been in this “cool” industry since 1956, and it’s our business to know your business.
 We have the expertise and the knowledge to help you with your oil extraction chiller needs.
 Whether you are in the market to purchase a chiller system or find a temporary solution with a rental, we can take care of you.
 Because we specialize in manufacturing and re-manufacturing of industrial chillers, we build our products to last.
 We ship anywhere in the United States, and we have an extensive network of dealers to take care of you when your system needs hands-on attention.
 We work fast to keep your business working.